Community, they were as one,

 he glanced out in a glare,

-"Are all of you believing her?
+"Are some of you believing her?

 Why think you're going to fall?